claudioametrano/UnFATE/README.md

 4. **HybPiper 1.3.1** to extract the markers from target enrichment sequening reads .fastq files

-5. Fasta files are built from retrieved markers, eventually adding the markers from the pre-mined database of NCBI assemblies included in UnFATE repository (if you plan to use it, make sure you download the repository from the browser interface, or install the Github large file storage system before you git clone Unfate)
+5. Fasta files are built from retrieved markers, eventually adding the markers from the pre-mined database of NCBI assemblies included in UnFATE repository (if you plan to use it, make sure you download the repository from the browser interface, or install the Github large file storage system before you git clone UnFATE)

 6. **MACSE2.03** pipline **OMM_MACSE10.02**  to perform codon-aware alignment and segment-based filtering **(HMMcleaner 1.8)**